Lashkargah: History

-After the withdrawal of Soviet forces from Afghanistan in 1989 and the collapse of Mohammad Najibullah's government in 1992, the city was taken over by the Mujaheddin forces.
-In the mid-1990s it fell to the Taliban government.
-In late 2001, the Taliban were removed from power by the United States armed forces.
-Since 2002, the city and region was occupied by United States Marine Corps and the International Security Assistance Force.
-In 2008, Taliban forces attacked the city heavily but the Afghan National Army and the Oregon Army National Guard managed to hold them back, as shown in the documentary, "Shepherds of Helmand."
-After training and equipping Afghan security forces, the foreign armies transferred security responsibility to the military of Afghanistan and Afghan National Police in 2011.
-The city has witnessed some fighting in the form of attacks orchestrated by the Taliban insurgents.
-In October 2020, the Taliban attacked the city along with the nearby district of Nad Ali.
-Militants raised the flag of the Islamic Emirate of Afghanistan at the city's eastern entrance but withdrew following a few days once the United States agreed to halt its airstrikes on the Taliban near Lashkargah.
-The city fell under Taliban control on 13 August 2021, after the Battle of Lashkargah.
+After the withdrawal of Soviet forces from Afghanistan in 1989 and the collapse of Mohammad Najibullah's government in 1992, the city was taken over by the Afghan mujahideen.
+In the mid-1990s it peacefully surrendered to what became known as the Taliban forces of the Islamic Emirate of Afghanistan.
+In late 2001, the Taliban were removed from power and replaced by anti-Taliban forces of what became known as the Islamic Republic of Afghanistan.
+Since 2005, the city and region was occupied by United States Marine Corps and the International Security Assistance Force.
+In 2008, the Taliban attacked the city but the US-funded Afghan National Army and the Oregon Army National Guard managed to hold them back, as shown in the documentary, "Shepherds of Helmand."
+After training and equipping them, the foreign armies transferred security responsibility to the Afghan National Security Forces in 2011.
+In October 2020, the Taliban attacked the city along with nearby Nad Ali District.
+Militants raised the flag of the Islamic Emirate of Afghanistan at the city's eastern entrance but withdrew following a few days after the United States agreed to halt its airstrikes on the Taliban near Lashkargah.